AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/mcseed.md

 When uploading files to the BDIA API and the customer ID is the desired visitor identifier for the row, make sure that all the following are met:

-* The case-sensitive `customerID.[customerIDType].id` (i.e. Audience Manager's integration code, DO NOT include brackets) is specified in the file's column header row
+* The case-sensitive `customerID.[customerIDType].id` is specified in the file's column header row.
+The [customerIDType] will be Audience Manager's integration code (DO NOT include brackets).
 * `customerID.[customerIDType].id` contains a value for each row
 * `customerID.[customerIDType].isMCSeed` is set to `1` (true) for each row